-- Conservation easements.
-Consistent with state and federal laws, the approval of non-agricultural conditional development, uses, a sub-including land divisions, or eonstruction of two or more dwelling units, excluding agricultural worker and intergenerational housing shall include measures for the long-term preservation of lands proposed or required to remain undeveloped.
+a.-Conservation easements.
+Consistent with state and federal laws, the approval of non-agricultural conditional development, including land divisions, shall include measures for the long-term preservation of lands proposed or required to remain undeveloped.
 Preservation shall be accomplished by permanent conservation easements or other encumbrances acceptable to the County.
 Only agricultural uses shall be allowed under these encumbrances.
-In addition, the County shall require the execution of a covenant prohibiting further subdivision of parcels created in compliance with this Section and Article VI (Subdivisions), so that each is retained as a single unit. - b.
-Agricultural Production and Stewardship Plans.
-The creation of a homeowners' association or other organization and/or the submission of an Agricultural Production and Stewardship Plan (APSP) may be required to provide for the proper use and management of agricultural lands, including and their availability for lease, and/or for the maintenance of community roads or mutual water systems.
+In addition, the County shall require the execution of a covenant prohibiting further division of parcels created in compliance with this Section and Article VI (Subdivisions), so that each is retained as a single unit.

+b-Agricultural Production and Stewardship Plans.
+The creation of a homeowners' association or other organization and/or the submission of an Agricultural Production and Stewardship Plan (APSP) may be required to provide for the proper use and management of agricultural lands, including their availability for lease, and/or for the maintenance of community roads or mutual water systems.
 Submission of an APSP shall be required for approval of all land division and shall be required for all other non-agricultural development of C-APZ lands, except as provided for in (2) below.

-The Director may waive the requirement for an APSP for a project involving an existing commercial agricultural production operation or an existing commercial agricultural property. - (1) The purpose of an Agricultural Production and Stewardship Plan prepared and submitted for land division or for residential or other non-agricultural development of C-APZ lands is to ensure that long-term agricultural productivity will occur and will substantially contribute to Marin's agricultural industry.
+- (1) The purpose of an Agricultural Production and Stewardship Plan prepared and submitted for land division or other non-agricultural development of C-APZ lands is to ensure that long-term agricultural productivity will occur and will substantially contribute to Marin's agricultural industry.
 Such a plan shall clearly identify and describe existing and planned agricultural uses for the property, explain in detail their implementation, identify on-site resources and agricultural infrastructure, identify product markets and processing facilities (if appropriate), and demonstrate how the planned agricultural uses substantially contribute to Marin's agricultural industry.
 An APSP shall provide evidence that at least 95% of the land will remain in agricultural production or natural resource protection and shall identify stewardship activities to be undertaken to protect agriculture and natural resources.
 An APSP shall be prepared by qualified professionals with appropriate expertise in agriculture, land stewardship, range management, and natural resource protection.
-The approval of a development proposal that includes an APSP shall include conditions ensuring the proper, longterm implementation of the plan. - (2) The requirement for an Agricultural Production and Stewardship Plan shall not apply to the farmhouse, agricultural worker housing or to intergenerational homes otherwise permissible agricultural dwellings intergenerational homes and may be waived for residences and residential accessory buildings or structures to be occupied or used by the property owner(s) or lessee who is directly engaged in the production on the property of agricultural commodities for commercial purposes.
-The ASPS may also be waived for non-agricultural land uses to may also be waived for otherwise permissible non agricultural land uses development other than land divisions when the County finds that the proposal will enhance current or future agricultural use of the property and will not convert the property to primarily primarily residential or other non-agricultural use, as evidenced by such factors as bona fide commercial agricultural production on the property, the applicant's history and experience in production agriculture, and the fact that agricultural infrastructure
+The approval of a development proposal that includes an APSP shall include conditions ensuring the proper, long- term implementation of the plan. - (2) The requirement for an Agricultural Production and Stewardship Plan shall not apply to the farmhouse, agricultural worker housing or to intergenerational homes otherwise permissible agricultural dwellings The ASPS may also be waived for non-agricultural land uses It may also be waived for otherwise permissible non-agricultural land uses development other than land divisions when the County finds that the proposal will enhance current or future agricultural use of the property and will not convert the property to primarily residential or other non-agricultural use, as evidenced by such factors as bona fide commercial agricultural production on the property, the applicant's history and experience in production agriculture, and the fact that agricultural infrastructure (such as fencing, processing facilities, marketing mechanisms, agricultural worker housing, or agricultural land leasing opportunities) has been established or will be enhanced. - (3) Projects subject to the potential requirement of preparing an Agricultural Production and Stewardship Plan shall be referred to such individuals or groups with agricultural expertise as appropriate for analysis and a recommendation.
+Such individuals or groups shall also be requested to periodically review and evaluate the effectiveness of the APSP program.